johnrachwan123/Winning-The-Lottery-Ahead-of-Time/Image Classification/README.md

 python3 main.py --model VGG16 --data_set CIFAR10 --prune_criterion EarlyCroPStructured --pruning_limit 0.88 --epochs 80 --batch_size 256 --eval_freq 195
 ```

+For Resnet architecutres please use the "Res" versions of the criterions such as "CroPStructuredRes" instead of "CroPStructured"

 ### Visualization

 Results and saved models will be logged to the terminal, logfiles in result-folders and in tensorboard files in the `/gitignored/results/` folder.
 To run tensorboard's interface run the following: